Sports Coach Logo Sports Coach Training Principles Fitness Components

 Louise Wood provides an overview of the importance of nutrition for an athlete before, during, and after an event.

-As an athlete, nutrition can be the difference between winning and losing in a competition, so you must be eating the right foods and drinking the right amount of fluids before, during, and after competing.
+Nutrition can be the difference between winning and losing a competition, so athletes must eat the right foods and drink the right amount of fluids before, during, and after competition.

 Before

-Preparing your body to compete is the first step, ensure that your glycogen stores are topped up, your energy levels are high, and you are fully hydrated.
-Your pre-event meal is the one that is going to set you up, so you must be sure that you are including an adequate amount of carbohydrates, fats, and proteins - eating around three hours before.
+Preparing your body to compete is the first step.
+Ensure that your glycogen stores are topped up, your energy levels are high, and you are fully hydrated.
+Your pre-event meal is going to set you up, so you must be sure that you include an adequate amount of carbohydrates, fats, and proteins—eating around three hours before.

 Carbohydrates are a vital player in your pre-event meal.
-Carbs are your body's primary source of energy, and they also digest faster than both fat and protein, making them ideal for exercise.
-It is advised to avoid too many high-fibre based carb-based foods as too much fibre can cause bloating and gas, thus making you uncomfortable.
+Carbs are your body's primary energy source, and they digest faster than fat and protein, making them ideal for exercise.
+It is advised to avoid too many high-fibre-based carb-based foods as too much fibre can cause bloating and gas, thus making you uncomfortable.
 Foods such as potatoes, pasta, bananas, and cereals are all excellent options when planning what to eat before you compete.

-Protein and fat are the two other macronutrients you need to consume in your pre-event meal.
+Protein and fat are the two other macronutrients you must consume in your pre-event meal.
 You will likely get both of these via some of your carb choices.
-If this is not the case, including a small serving of meat, fish, or dairy along with a bit of healthy fat should provide you with what you need.
+If this is not the case, including a small serving of meat, fish, or dairy and a bit of healthy fat should provide you with what you need.

 Keeping hydrated is critical.
-Water regulates your body temperature and lubricates your joints, so be sure to drink plenty of water.
-If you are not hydrated, your body cannot perform at its highest level, which will cause you to fatigue faster experience muscle cramps, dizziness, and other symptoms.
+Water regulates your body temperature and lubricates your joints, so drink plenty of water.
+If you are not hydrated, your body cannot perform at its highest level, which will cause you to fatigue faster and experience muscle cramps, dizziness, and other symptoms.

 During

-During your event, you want to keep your energy levels up to maintain stamina - however, you must not eat anything too heavy that will make you feel bloated as this will hinder your performance.
-Foods such as fruit or energy bars provide you with fast-acting energy and are easy for the body to digest.
+During your event, you want to keep your energy levels up to maintain stamina.
+However, you must not eat anything too heavy that will make you feel bloated, as this will hinder your performance.
+Foods such as fruit or energy bars provide fast-acting energy and are easy for the body to digest.

-Electrolytes are lost through sweating, so consuming sports drinks is a great way to replenish them and give your muscles they need to keep working hard.
+Electrolytes are lost through sweating, so consuming sports drinks is a great way to replenish them and give your muscles the need to keep working hard.

 After

 You want to make sure you are eating complex carbs, which will refuel your muscles and protein, which will rebuild your muscles.
 It is ideal for eating within 30-60 minutes after your workout to aid optimal recovery.
-Higher fat foods such as avocado should be avoided, slowing down the recovery process.
+Higher-fat foods such as avocado should be avoided, slowing the recovery process.

 Summary

 As an athlete, having a nutritionist is a great idea.
-It works wonders for keeping you on track and always performing as well as you possibly can, although all athletes need to have a clear understanding of what their body needs as opposed to just being told what they need.
+It works wonders for keeping you on track and always performing as well as you possibly can.
+However, all athletes need to clearly understand what their bodies need instead of just being told what they need.
 Nutritional courses are a great way to get a better overall understanding of your body and its needs.

 Page Reference